This Whole30 Italian Wedding Soup is the perfect cozy, healthy dinner It’s gluten free, grain free and dairy free but packed with flavor and veggies!

 - In a bowl mix together all ingredients for meatballs until combined.

-- On a lined cookie sheet (I use parchment paper), drop ½ inch round meatballs.
+- On a lined cookie sheet (I use parchment paper), drop 1/4 inch round meatballs.
 They can be fairly close together as they do not spread.
+You can make the meatballs slightly bigger, but I prefer them smaller!

 - Bake meatballs for 10 minutes, until golden brown